dwijeshBharadwaj/AlgoTading/README.md

 2. Enter the holiday list in holiday_finder function in the "nt_aft.py"

-3. This scripts works for only Banknifty token, inorder work for other indices, token symbol and token needs to be updated across various places in the python files
+3. This scripts works for only Banknifty token, inorder to work for other indices, token symbol and token needs to be updated across various places in the python files

-4. Current framework may not work as it is, there might some compatibility issues with some packages, make sure it is free from my any kind of issues
+4. Current framework may not work as it is, there might be some compatibility issues with some packages, make sure it is free from my any kind of issues

 5. In the file name called 'tbs_rules.xlsx", there are six columns mentioned below,